 Chelsea McKoy is the Administrative Research Assistant at the Center for Health Policy and Outcomes at Memorial Sloan Kettering Cancer Center.
 Her work primarily involves providing administrative support to the Center for Health Policy and Outcomes and serves as a liaison with other staff, departments at MSK, and outside agencies.
 She holds a BS in Public Health from the University of South Florida and an MPA in Healthcare Management and Policy from Long Island University.

 Jenn is a data assistant at the Center for Health Policy and Outcomes at Memorial Sloan Kettering Cancer Center.
-Her work primarily involves drug pricing data analytics and projects related to value-based pricing.
+Her work primarily involves the tracking of drug pricing policy proposals, drug pricing data analysis, and value based pricing pilots.

 Jenn holds a B.S. in Neuroscience from Bucknell University and is a current M.P.H. candidate at New York University.